-University Academic Success Programs (UASP) offers a wide variety of FREE academic services to support ASU students’ success.
+University Academic Success Programs (UASP) offers a wide variety of FREE academic services to support the success of currently enrolled students at ASU.
 UASP's tutoring programs are certified by the College Reading and Learning Association.
-Our highly qualified tutors are required to maintain a minimum of a 3.0 cumulative grade point average (GPA) and a 3.5 GPA in thier tutoring area.
+Our highly qualified tutors are required to be in good academic standing with the university and have a B- or better in the courses that they tutor.
 Tutors are provided with 10 hours of tutor training prior to the start of their first tutoring session.
-In addition, all UASP student workers receive an additional 9 hours of on-going training each semester that they are employed wiith the unit.
+In addition, all UASP student employees receive an additional 10 hours of on-going training each semester that they are employed with the unit.
 Descriptions of our services are provided below.

-The Writing Centers provide free writing support for all enrolled ASU undergraduate and graduate students.
-Writers learn while sharing work in progress and making revisions based on feedback.
-Using established writing center theory and research, our professionally trained tutors offer one-on-one tutoring sessions.
+The Writing Centers provide in-person and online free writing tutoring for currently enrolled ASU undergraduate and graduate students.
+Students learn while sharing work-in-progress and making revisions based on discussions with writing tutors.
+Using established writing center theory and research, our trained peer tutors offer one-on-one tutoring sessions.

-SI study groups are an internationally recognized program that provides academic support to students in structured peer-led groups.
+SI study groups are an internationally recognized program that provides academic support to currenlty enrolled ASU students in structured peer-led groups.
 SI is designed to increase “time on task” and help students process course content by integrating how-to-learn with what-to-learn.

 SI leaders are students who have previously taken the course and mastered the content.
 They serve as peer facilitators for SI study sessions.
 Extensively trained in facilitation strategies, SI leaders attend all class sessions.
 Faculty members are encouraged to recruit and recommend candidates for SI leader positions.